If you’re one of the many artists who don’t feel comfortable with self-promo, you’re going to love this post.

 - Create a video of yourself talking about the campaign

-Twitter can be an essential tool for your charity fundraising efforts because unlike Facebook, it’s acceptable to post more frequently throughout the day.
+Threads can be an essential tool for your charity fundraising efforts because, unlike Facebook, it’s acceptable to post more frequently throughout the day.
 So It means higher engagement and higher visibility for you and your charity.
 Plus, you can tag different organizations, musicians, and of course, the charity that’s involved which further amps up visibility.

-- Ask your followers to retweet the links to your fundraiser to aid your efforts and thank them when then do.
-Again, make these tweets personal to create strong relationships with your audience.
+- Ask your followers to share your fundraiser to aid your efforts and thank them when they do.

-- Retweet posts from the charity’s Twitter or from accounts relevant to the cause to let your fans know what you’re supporting.
-This is good for connecting your audience closer to the cause as well as supporting others involved with the cause.
+- Re-post from the charity’s IG or Threads account or from accounts relevant to the cause to let your fans know what you’re supporting.
+This is good for connecting your audience closer to the cause as well as supporting others involved.

 Thankfully Facebook makes fundraising very simple!
-Like any crowdfunding site they allow you to create a fundraiser with the ability to set a goal and track progress.
+Like any crowdfunding site, they allow you to create a fundraiser with the ability to set a goal and track progress.
 This makes it SUPER simple (and user-friendly) to set up.
 The benefit of this being through Facebook is that you can share it with your followers so that they can donate directly to the organization as they scroll through their feed and it’s very simple to create and connect with a charity.

-To create a fundraiser for a charitable organization on Facebook click here or follow these steps:
+To create a fundraiser for a charitable organization on Facebook follow these steps: